eengl/ncepvpn/README.md

 ## Openconnect Configuration

 `ncepvpn` v1.1.0 and newer supports a openconnect configuration file, `.openconnect`, in the user's home directory (i.e. `$HOME/.openconnect`).
 This gives the user the flexibility to add openconnect flags without the need to modify the `ncepvpn` script.
-The following openconnect flags will remain hardcoded in the `ncepvpn` script to maintain its intended behavior.
+The following openconnect flags will remain hardcoded in the `ncepvpn` script to maintain its intended behavior and interaction with the `ncepvpn` script.

 - `-u`: User name
 - `--background`: Run openconnect in the background
 - `--pid-file=`: Place the process ID of openconnect in the file

+Recommended openconnect configuration options for connecting to NCEP VPNs (**IMPORTANT:** Do not include "-" or "--" in the openconnect configuration file):

+- `no-dtls`
+- `token-mode=rsa`: If you have your RSA token configured on your workstation using [stoken](https://github.com/cernekee/stoken)

 Please read the openconnect manual for proper syntax of the openconnect config file.